 How does it work

-A decentralised network relies on a host of computers joined together in order to work as a team to perform a specific task on the network.
+A decentralised web relies on a host of computers joined together in order to work as a team to perform a specific task on the network.
 This concept is referred to as block-chain technology and often found on a Peer to Peer P2P network.

-What is a block-chain technology?
+What is blockchain technology?
 Blockchain is a constantly growing chain of ordered information (i.e. blocks).
 This chain of blocks keeps a record of all data exchanges.
-The exchange is referred to as a “ledger” and all blocks will have a timestamp, and a link to the previous block.
+The exchange is referred to as a “ledger” and all blocks will have a timestamp and a link to the previous block.
 The great thing about these blocks is they’re built in such a way that they cannot be modified once they’ve been recorded.
 What this means is that once information is there, it stays there and you can’t go back in and manipulate it.
-For this reason, block-chains are secure by design.
+For this reason, blockchains are secure by design.
 This is because the information is not only timestamped, it’s also stored in such a way that you’d have to get into every single computer at the same time, to hack into the network.

 Because centralised networks have a single point of data collection, they’re extremely susceptible to hacking.
 Block-chain technology, and in turn decentralisation, is an effective way to work around this weakness.
 So, storing information on a peer-to-peer network is the best solution in terms of security.